 Remember the following types of government leaders: good ones, bad ones, evil ones, Christian ones, unbelieving ones.
 Do some Bible research and find out how to pray for each type.

+C. Anointing Government officials with God’s power

 Perhaps the following may be of help in your merciful praying for God’s appointed government leaders.

 This suggestion follows a weekly plan.
 I and my family personally used this for nearly 20 years.

 It has been a blessing to our family members.

-C.

 Monday pray for your local government, the leaders of your village or of your city.
 Who is the mayor of your town?
 The Bible says we should pray for our government leaders.
 Learn their names, so you can fulfill this Bible passage.
 Know the man’s family.
 Perhaps the Lord wants to use you as an instrument of help and healing like Jesus was to the Roman officials and rulers.
 So before you are going to be able to pray effectively do a bit of homework.